sharynneazhar/eecs448-rate-my-campus/documentation/FILE_STRUCTURE.md

 `/server` - used to store all code that's meant to run on the server-side of our application.
 Any files located in this directory will be loaded on the server-side only.

-`/public` - used to store all files that are meant to be served plublicly.
+`/public` - used to store all files that are meant to be served publicly.
 Images, graphics, and other static assets can live here.

 `/private` - used to store private data files and can only be accessed on the server.
 For example, things like email templates or mock data can be stored here.

 ## [Understanding the Imports Directory](https://themeteorchef.com/snippets/understanding-the-imports-directory/)

+This is where the bulk of our work should be.

 `/imports` - any code within the project’s /imports directory is not loaded automatically like the code within the `/client` and `/server` directories.
 This means that anything placed in this directory must be loaded explicitly in the application.